mcoulont/LeibnizProject/Markdown/unanimous_altruism_not_enough_to_avoid_conflicts.md

 ---
-title: 'Altruism is not enough to avoid conflicts'
+title: "Altruism is not enough to avoid conflicts"
 author: Marc Coulont-Robert
 lang: "en"
 keywords: